Image Requests: 810-216-1560

-Lake Huron Medical Center offers advanced imaging services to provide patients
+Lake Huron Medical Center offers advanced imaging services to provide the

-with high-quality diagnostic and therapeutic services.
-Our imaging and
+patient with high-quality diagnostic and therapeutic services.
+Our imaging

-radiology services teams provide exceptional care and work with doctors,
+and radiology services team provides exceptional care and will work with

-nurses and other clinicians to deliver compassionate, high-quality care.
+the doctors, nurses and other clinicians to deliver compassionate, high-quality

-Our digital imaging technology allows doctors to access test results immediately,
+care.
+Our digital imaging technology allows your doctor to access test

-so treatment can begin more quickly, because minutes always matter.
+results immediately, so treatment can begin more quickly, because minutes

 Benefits of Lake Huron Medical Center's Imaging Services: